Embassy of China, Pyongyang: Departments

-China’s Economic and Commercial Counsellor at the embassy in Pyongyang is also responsible for liaising with China’s Department of Foreign aid with regards to preparing annual relief packages to the Democratic Peoples Republic of North Korea, which has been categorised as a reliable way to enhance bilateral relations between the two countries and promote Chinese business within North Korea.
-Relief packages have been consistently been provided to North Korea since China sent over $1.2 million USD in aid after a railway explosion killed 161 people and injured Kim Jong Il in 2004.
+China's Economic and Commercial Counsellor at the embassy in Pyongyang is also responsible for liaising with China's Department of Foreign aid with regards to preparing annual relief packages to the Democratic Peoples Republic of North Korea, which has been categorised as a reliable way to enhance bilateral relations between the two countries and promote Chinese business within North Korea.
+Relief packages have been consistently been provided to North Korea since China sent over US$1.2 million in aid after a railway explosion killed 161 people and injured Kim Jong Il in 2004.

-Security Threats
+Security threats

-On 6 April 2020, a major cyber-attack on the Chinese Government saw a hacking group known as “DarkHotel” gain access to embassy data from the Chinese Embassy of Pyongyang, as well as over a dozen other locations worldwide.
-The attack was successful due in part to the “very old” security practices and infrastructure used by the embassy.
-The hackers then leaked “a large amount of sensitive data” reportedly surrounding supply and medical data.
+On 6 April 2020, a major cyber-attack on the Chinese Government saw a hacking group known as "DarkHotel" gain access to embassy data from the Chinese Embassy of Pyongyang, as well as over a dozen other locations worldwide.
+The attack was successful due in part to the "very old" security practices and infrastructure used by the embassy.
+The hackers then leaked "a large amount of sensitive data" reportedly surrounding supply and medical data.